wix-incubator/react-native-crash-course/docs/App.Remx.md

 ...
 ```

 We are now passing the post as a prop to the `ViewPost` screen.
 Go ahead and render the post on the ViewPost screen.

 All actions described in this section are provided in this [commit](https://github.com/wix-playground/wix-mobile-crash-course/commit/1cfffd6be2cb7255d6bb2d86f1b342cf47bdf46a?diff=unified).

 ## 12. Delete a Post
-When clicking on the `Delete` button on the `ViewPost` scrren, we will need to delete the post from the server and then delete it from our state.
+Clicking on the `Delete` button on the `ViewPost` screen must tell our app to delete the post from the server and then delete it from our state.
 Again, start with your store and add a `deletePost` setter in the store:

 ```js
 deletePost(id) {
     state.posts = filter(state.posts, post => post.id !== id);
 }
 ```

 > We are using a lodash filter function that does not mutate the state and returns a new array.

-Add the `deletePost` action in your `posts.actions.js`file:
+Add the `deletePost` action in your `posts.actions.js` file:

 ```js
 export async function deletePost(id) {